 See Chapter 7 (Literature Cited and Project Contacts) for a link to the full report including a list of species found during this inventory.

-Series: Chihuahuan Desert Network Reptile and Amphibian Inventories
+Part of a series of articles titled Chihuahuan Desert Network Reptile and Amphibian Inventories.

 Last updated: January 4, 2017